ClickCease

 Recall Details

 The danger stems from a faulty handle, which could loosen and separate from the kettle causing hot contents to spill and posing a burn hazard.
 So far, Whirlpool Corporation has received 79 reports in the United States and 19 in Canada of handles separating and four reports of burn injuries.
-If you suspect that your kettle is part of the recall, you can search for it by model and serial number on the Whirlpool website.
-If your unit has been recalled, stop using it right away and contact Whirlpool for a free replacement.
+If you suspect your kettle is part of the recall, you can search for it by model and serial number on the Whirlpool website.
+If your unit has been recalled, stop using it immediately and contact Whirlpool for a free replacement.
 Kettle owners may request the replacement device via Whirlpool’s website or by calling 1-800-874-0608.

 What Should Consumers Do?